 available balance and is

-user-initiated on-chain transaction — neither the platform nor a
+the EOA owner — neither the platform nor a partner API key can move

-partner API key can pull funds out of an EOA without the owner’s
+funds out of an EOA without the owner’s authorisation, whether that’s a

 Prerequisites